What is That Smell?

-“What is that smell?” you may have just asked yourself as you walk in and your bathroom smells like sewer.
-Well, we are here to help you identify and eliminate that odor – after you have deduced it was not coming from any of the usual suspects.
+It’s an all too common question that pops up as you walk in and your bathroom smells like sewer.
+We are here to help you identify and eliminate that odor – after you have deduced it was not coming from any of the usual suspects.

 Why Does My Bathroom Smell Like Sewer?

 Once you have identified a sewer gas smell, it is important to identify the cause quickly.
 Can sewer gas make you sick?
 Gas fumes, like hydrogen sulfide – the gas that leaves a rotten egg smell in its wake and is highly flammable and toxic – can be hazardous to your health.
 Depending on your level of sensitivity to these environmental odors, you could experience symptoms such as: